 An alternate way to express the notion of words which match their alphagrams is: "What words are spelled in alphabetical order?".
 This assumes the current canonical ordering is the default of alphagrams.
 Here are the commands to do this:

-7./Q;W\ // get the canonically-ordered 7-letter words, but don't show them [] // for each one, yield only words (pattern matching is implied)The answer is merely BEEFILY and BILLOWY.
+7./Q;W\ // get canonically-ordered 7-letter words; don't show them [] // for each, yield only words (pattern matching is implied)The answer is merely BEEFILY and BILLOWY.

 In a message posted to CGP, Steve Hartsman asked what alphagrams of words of at least 7 letters spell that word reversed.
 His example was TRIGGED.
 This is similar to the previous example.
 All you need do is define the canonical order to be the alphabet in reverse.